click here to find out about national academic competitions.

-- All entries must be received at or before the deadline of December 5, 2012, at 3pm.
+- All entries must be received at or before the deadline of December 5, 2013, at midnight.

 - Fill out the Online Entry Form, copy and paste your story as text in the “entry text” field, and attach your composition as a Microsoft Word (.doc or .docx) file.
 If you need help with the submission process, please contact your CGA campus rep.

-- All entries must be typed, double-spaced, in 12-point Roman Times or Times New Roman.
+- Your attached Microsoft Word document must be typed, double-spaced, in 12-point Roman Times or Times New Roman.
 Margins need to be at least 0.75″-1″.
 The total length in any category can be no longer than 6 pages (approx 12,000 characters including spaces).
 The title should be at the top of the first page of text (do not include a title page).
 Do not include your name anywhere but on the Online Entry Form.
 You do not need to include page numbers, headers, or footnotes (with the exception of crediting a source, see “Plagiarism” discussion below).